O'Neill dynasty: O'Neills of the Fews

-Don Tulio O'Neill y O'Keefe was born on St. Croix in September 1784.
-He became a General in the Spanish army and won distinctions during the Peninsular War fighting the French.
+Tulio O'Neill y O'Keefe was born on St. Croix in September 1784.
+He became a general in the Spanish army and won distinctions during the Peninsular War fighting the French.
 He married Manuela de Castilla Quevedo, the daughter of a Spanish noble family, in 1819.
-However she died shortly after the birth of their son, Don Juan Antonio Luis O'Neill de Castilla.
-Tulio was promoted to Field Marshal in charge of the Royal Guard in 1828 and it was he who made the public announcement of the birth of a daughter to the King in 1830, namely the future Isabel II of Spain.
-Tulio died in 1855 and the family line was continued through his son who inherited his mother's titles (the Marques de la Granja, the Marques de Caltojar, the Marques de Valdeosera and the Count of Benajiar).
+However, she died shortly after the birth of their son, Juan Antonio Luis O'Neill de Castilla.
+O'Neill y O'Keefe was promoted to field marshal of the Royal Guard in 1828 and it was he who made the public announcement of the birth of a daughter to the King in 1830, namely the future Isabel II of Spain.
+O'Neill y O'Keefe died in 1855 and the family line was continued through his son who inherited his mother's titles (the Marquis de la Granja, the Marquis de Caltojar, the Marquis de Valdeosera and the Count of Benajiar).
 A later descendant of his also took the title of Marques Del Norte that had remained unclaimed by their relations in Puerto Rico.
 This branch of the family is often referred to as the O'Neills of the Fews of Seville and is currently headed by the Spanish nobleman Don Carlos O'Neill.
 Any claim of theirs to represent the O'Neills of the Fews dynasty however must be viewed in light of their descent from the junior branch of the O'Neill y O'Keefe family as well as the absence of a proven lineage linking to the historical "Lords of the Fews".
 The reservation as to clan leadership being made by a junior branch is debatable as Irish inheritance and Spanish inheritance follow different laws.